If you’re planning a trip to the Balearic Islands and wondering what to wear in Ibiza, this post is for you.

 What’s the weather like in Ibiza?

-What to wear in Ibiza really depends on the time of year you visit.
-With a Mediterranean climate, Ibiza experiences hot summers and nippy winters.
+Figuring out how to dress in Ibiza really depends on the time of year you visit.
+With a Mediterranean climate, Ibiza experiences hot summers and mild yet nippy winters.

 The best time to visit Ibiza is during summer.
 While we love a bit of European winter sunshine here to avoid crowds, it’s definitely not the best time for good beach weather.